Skilling review

 What are the funding methods for Skilling?

-Please note that funding methods and funding options available with Skilling can be found in the Skilling Members area and depend on the Skilling client’s country of residence.
+Please note that funding methods and options available with Skilling can be found in the Skilling Members area and depend on the Skilling client’s country of residence.
 Please check your specific available payment methods on the Skilling website.
 Skilling accept the following funding methods : Electronic wallets (eWallets), Credit cards, Bank Transfer, Debit cards, Skrill, Neteller, Trustly, Klarna, Swish, Astropay, Pagsmile, Fasapay, PayTrust, Walao Pay, PayRetailers, Directa.